PvPClt/project/album_en.md

 ![](Images/En_Album_27.jpg)

-A Russian oncology clinic.
+Oncology clinic in a Russian town.
 In the doctor’s office: the patient sits on the examination table.
-The doctor, in a white coat, is bandaging his chest.
+The doctor is bandaging his chest.

 **Patient:**